plantbreeding/BrAPI-Manuscript2/manuscript.md

 <!-- Peter S: Stub paragraph to stimulate the writing process.
 Please edit, rewrite, or delete as needed. -->
 Agrosystem Integration of germplasm collections in context of data trustee models among private economy and public research, integration of ex-situ genebanks (EU H2020 projects AGENT, INCREASING), integrated agrosystems and plant research infrastructure

-#### MIAPPE ISA-TAB2BRAPI service
+#### MIAPPE "BrAPI to ISA" service

 <!-- Peter S: Stub paragraph to stimulate the writing process.
 Please edit, rewrite, or delete as needed. -->
 MIAPPE and BrAPI are designed to be inter-compatible.
 ISA-TAB is a file based implementation of MIAPPE.
-The ISA-TAB2BRAPI service is a converter between the ISA-TAB files and the BrAPI RESTful endpoints.
+The "BrAPI to ISA" service is a converter between the ISA-TAB files and the BrAPI RESTful endpoints.

 ### Data visualization